Miles-Collins/CodeWorks-Vocabulary-Markdown-for-Pre-Course-work/WhatINeed.md

 ### Example

-You can also add in your own strings with console log.
 The next example with log all numbers less than 23, and say Michael Jordan; 24 and above Kobe.

 ```js script
 for (i = 0; i <= 100; i++) {